enzuru/.emacs.d/README.md

 When I was starting off with Emacs, other people's customizations were deeply helpful for me as a starting point; some of those customizations still find a home in my Emacs instance today.
 In the spirit of free software, I hope that I can pass on the good will.

+You can draw inspiration from this repo, fork it for yourself, copy specific pieces of code, or even just add it as a submodule to your own Emacs directory.

 ## Features

 ### Operating systems